darkphnx/darkphnx.github.io/content/experience.md

 * Established the use of an Applicant Tracking System (ATS) for hiring and advertised directly for candidates in addition to working with selected recruiters.

 ## Senior Software Engineer, SH:24, 2019 - 2021
+Health-tech company specialising in Sexual and Reproductive Health (SRH).
+Member of the service development team responsible for designing and implementing new features and pathways.

+* Developed back-office systems and clinical pathways using Ruby on Rails in co-ordination with product and design teams.
+* Built easy-to-use consumer facing progressive web apps using Javascript, React, Ionic, and Ruby on Rails.
+* Written and optimised database performance in PostgreSQL and DynamoDB.
+* Deployment tooling and Linux systems administration.

 ## Head of Development, aTech Media, 2015 - 2019
 SaaS company in the developer tools space.
 Responsible for maintenance and development of several SaaS applications (project management, deployment, CRM).